-New £26m Mersey Ferry Royal Daffodil looks likely to sail on the river under its own power for the first time this week ahead of its introduction into service in June – with possible sailing times revealed by a social media heritage group.
+New £26m Mersey Ferry Royal Daffodil will sail on the river under its own power for the first time this week ahead of its introduction into service in June.
 Tony McDonough reports

 Royal Daffodil will be the first new Mersey Ferry to come into service in more than 60 years in June and is this week is set to take to the Mersey under its own power for the first time.